maxfahl/poe-currency-flip-ratios/README.md

 ```

 "vaal > chaos 60/100" means that you should price a vaal in your premium stash tab "60/100" of a chaos. "chaos > vaal 38/20" mean you should price a chaos for "38/20" of a vaal.
 All trades will give a profit margin for that trade, as well as an expected position in the listings.
 The numbers in parentheses is the maximum common divisible for that ratio, 3/5 is the same ratio as 60/100, but you will sell 5 vaal for 3 chaos, instead of 100 vaal for 60 chaos, which can result in more trade requests, but make less money per trade.

+The result is also saved to a textfile named result.txt, where the text can be more easily copied from.

 #### Caveats